1031-Systems/1031_Delivery/docs/Help.md

 cursor is dragged up or down, the entire display zooms in or out around where the user clicked.
 If the cursor is dragged left or right, the entire display pans left and right.
 The user may quickly select a reasonable time range upon which to work.

+Hot keys are also provided for zooming the display either in or out around the current position of the cursor.
+Ctrl-+ zooms in by 50% while Ctrl-- zooms out by 100%.

 A second method for selecting a smaller time range is to reveal the playback controls and use Set Left and Set Right buttons.
 The user can hit Play and at the desired start